FPSAC/FPSAC.github.io/_posts/2020-04-30-callforproposal.md

 title: Virtual presentation of talks and posters of accepted submissions
 ---

-Out of the ??? submissions, the program committee selected ??? talks and ??? posters for presentation at the conference.
+Recognizing the fine work resulting in so many great submissions, and the completion of the refereeing and selection process, **this is a call for volunteers and proposals.**

 Regrettably, because of the COVID-19 pandemic, it is not possible for FPSAC to take place physically in Israel in 2020.
 After discussions